Anntey/anntey/README.md

-## Hi there, I'm Antti 👋.
-I'm a Data Science student.
+## Hi there, I'm Antti, a Data Science student 👋
 - I’m currently learning everything
 - You can find examples of my projects below this